 I'm an upcoming PhD student in the Electrical and Computer Engineering department at Northeastern University's College of Engineering.
 I work under the supervision of Prof. Sarah Ostadabbas in the Augmented Cognition Lab (ACLab).
-My research is driven by a passion for building intelligent systems that transcend human limitations—blending work in computer vision, medical AI, and human-machine synergy.
+My research centers on motion-centric video understanding and reasoning — building systems that don't merely extrapolate visual patterns, but deduce causal structure from observed motion.
+I'm particularly interested in how vision-language models can move beyond statistical pattern completion toward genuine physical and spatial reasoning.
+This connects to broader work in multi-object tracking, human-machine interaction, and medical AI.

 Bishoy M. Galoaa